FREQUENTLY ASKED QUESTIONS

 Want to learn more about

-No. TLC only accepts appointments to represent abused children from the Judges at the Juvenile Division of the Tulsa District Court.
-A referral is made to TLC when there is conflict within the Public Defender’s Office or when the siblings within a family group desire different legal outcomes.
+No. TLC only accepts appointments to represent abused and neglected children from the Judges at the Juvenile Division of the Tulsa District Court.
+A referral is made to TLC when there is conflict of interest within the Public Defender’s Office or when the siblings within a family group desire different legal outcomes.

 Presently, TLC only represents children who are abused and neglected in Tulsa County.
 However, many of the children we represent reside in foster homes outside of Tulsa County.